Providence Canyon in Lumpkin, Georgia. Photo by @julieeemendez

 Spend some time in the great outdoors!
 Georgia has gorgeous state parks and miles of trails to explore, no matter what region you're in.

 Winter is a good time for goal-setting, whether that means waking up early to catch the sunrise on Panola Mountain or conquering some of the state's highest points on the Appalachian Trail, Blood Mountain and Springer Mountain.
-Start the year on one of the First Day Hikes at Georgia State Parks.
+It's also a perfect season to take in the expansive scenery at Providence Canyon.

 8. Binge on Georgia film projects

-Head to one of the state's historic movie theaters, or cuddle up in front of your home television to watch one of the many Georgia film and television projects.
+Cuddle up in front of your television to watch one of the many Georgia film and television projects.
 Catch up on past seasons of "Stranger Things" and "The Walking Dead."
 Don't forget about those that are only found on Netflix and Facebook Watch!

 Want to see where your favorite scenes were filmed in real life?
 Follow this guide to get some great shots!